mattj-io/blog/content/post/kudo-part2.md

 Before we break this code down, let's clarify a couple of assumptions that we can make :

 1. Our nodes will be in a StatefulSet, so we can predict the naming will be *.Name-.OperatorName-number*, where *.Name* and *.OperatorName* are created by KUDO.
 2. We will be creating a headless service to access them, which we will name as *.Name-hs* to ensure uniqueness, and we will document that later in this blog.
-That will give us predictable DNS entries for each node in our StatefulSet in the format *.Name-.OperatorName-0..Name-hs*
+That will give us predictable DNS entries for each node in our StatefulSet in the format *.Name-.OperatorName-0.Name-hs*

 Working from those assumptions we can start to put together the connection string.
-Firstly we add the service address for our bootstrap node, which we created in the last blog :
+Firstly we add the service address for our bootstrap node, which we created in the last blog, followed by a comma :

 ```
 gcomm://{{ .Name }}-bootstrap-svc,
 ```

-We also know there will always be a node ending in 0, so we can add the DNS entry for that nodes service anyway
+We also know there will always be a node ending in 0, since we must have at least 1 node, so we can add the DNS entry for that nodes service anyway

 ```
 gcomm://{{ .Name }}-bootstrap-svc,{{ $.Name }}-{{ $.OperatorName }}-0.{{ $.Name }}-hs